langchain-ai/retrieval-agent-template/README.md

 ## Project Prerequisites

 Assuming you've already [installed LangGraph Studio](https://github.com/langchain-ai/langgraph-studio/releases) and cloned this repo.

+By default, this template uses:
+- OpenAI `text-embedding-3-small` model for embedding documents.
+Requires an OpenAI API key to be configured.
+- Anthropic `claude-3-5-sonnet` for generating responses.
+Requires an Anthropic API key to be configured.
+- Elasticsearch for retrieval and indexing on vectorised documents.

-All that's left is to create an index in Elastic (or your selected search provider) and have an API key for the configured LLM (by default Anthropic).
+All that's left is to index documents into Elasticsearch through the indexer graph (or your selected search provider).

 Copy the [.env.example](.env.example) file.
 We will copy the relevant environment variables there: